 tsp = teaspoon

-Note: I do recommend dry toasting the cumin and peppercorns before grinding and combining as this greatly intensifies the flavours and aromas.
+Note: I do recommend dry toasting the cumin seeds and peppercorns before grinding and combining as this greatly intensifies the flavours and aromas.
 Click here for step-by-step tips and photos on this.
 (Link opens in new window)